msgr0/gplas2/README.md

   - **-f**: Gplas filtering threshold score to reject possible outcoming edges.
 Integer value ranging from 0 to 1.
 Default: 0.1

-For benchmarking purposes you can pass a complete genome to gplas and gplas will generate precision and completeness values.
-Using this you can assess the performance of gplas on a small set of genomes in which perhaps you have generated long reads.
+For benchmarking purposes you can pass a complete genome to gplas and will generate a precision and completeness.
+Using this you can assess the performance of gplas on a small set of genomes in which perhaps you have generated long-reads.

   - **-r**: Path to the complete reference genome corresponding to the graph given.
 Fasta file format